Jianru-Lin/lambda-view/README.md

 # lambda-view: A New Tool for Reading JavaScript Code in 2017

-lambda-view provids you a better way to READ JavaScript source code.
+lambda-view provides you a better way to READ JavaScript source code.

 # Screenshots & Demos